casscass/artcloud/README.md

 ---

 ##  Workflow
 The original workflow for art cloud was conceptualised in the diagram below.
 There were some minor alterations made during the development process, specifically the Show Artwork Index page became the landing page.

 The workflow was created with Draw at https://www.draw.io/#G1d34gjmpjcdiu_W--hS_DVSwbyQRy7mlW
 ![workflow](https://github.com/casscass/artcloud/blob/master/app/assets/images/Work-flow.png)

 ## Wireframes

-Content-first mockups were created using Figma and can be viewed [here]https://www.figma.com/file/0MrAunIkkbD3zDjE3fKtGUlV/ArtCloud-Wireframes.
+The mockups were created using Figma and can be viewed [here]https://www.figma.com/file/0MrAunIkkbD3zDjE3fKtGUlV/ArtCloud-Wireframes.

 Basic wireframes
 ![mockup](https://github.com/casscass/artcloud/blob/master/app/assets/images/Wireframs.png)